kontena/kontena/docs/getting-started/installing/upgrading.md

 # Upgrading Kontena from Previous Versions

 Upgrading Kontena is easy.
-Usually it's enough to just update Kontena Master and nodes will follow automatically (if upgrade is required).
+Usually it's enough to just update Kontena Master and the nodes will follow automatically (if an upgrade is required).
 Cli updates can be installed via rubygems.

 ## Versions